Skip to main content

 The 2018 act was the Scottish Government’s misguided attempt to redefine “woman” ahead of self-identification becoming law in Scotland.
 Of course, self-ID is not law in Scotland.
 So, what has the Government actually done to clarify that self-identifying as a woman is not enough to be eligible for a woman’s place on a public board?
 Are we now reliant on members of small, self-funded campaigns and policy groups such as For Women Scotland and Murray Blackburn Mackenzie, some of whom are with us in the public gallery today, to be the Parliament’s unofficial revising chamber?
 If so, would it not be more prudent for the public purse for the Scottish Government to listen to them during the legislative process, rather than responding to them in court in response to their judicial reviews?

-I have repeatedly called for competence in Government to raise the bar in the Parliament to rebuild that fragile public trust, but we can only do that when lessons are learned and acted upon.
-The unlawful definition of “woman” was not in the Gender Representation on Public Boards (Scotland) Bill when it was introduced to Parliament; it was added later, at stage 2, following the publication of the Equalities and Human Rights Committee’s stage 1 report.
+I have repeatedly called for competence in Government to raise the bar in the Parliament to rebuild that fragile public trust, but we can only do that when lessons are learned and acted on.
+The unlawful definition of “woman” was not in the Gender Representation on Public Boards (Scotland) Bill when it was introduced to the Parliament; it was added later, at stage 2, following the publication of the Equalities and Human Rights Committee’s stage 1 report.
 It is very concerning that such a core parliamentary committee did not understand the Equality Act 2010.

 As a Parliament, we can and we should learn and improve our committee stage, by listening widely to those who want to contribute.
 I am very disappointed that the Government is continuing to show contempt for half of the population of Scotland by not admitting that it has made that mistake—and then not apologising for it.
-If the Government is still struggling, I will clear it up for ministers now: a women is, and always has been, an adult human female.
+If the Government is still struggling, I will clear it up for ministers now: a woman is, and always has been, an adult human female.

 16:14